 I used to magnetic fish tank cleaner to hold the two lights.
 I taped two lights together and taped between two magnetic cleaner such that they point into the fish tank.
 The magnetic cleaners are great way to position the light into the right spot.

 Step 5: Prepare the Fish Tank

-Secure the frosted screen to the front of the fish tank.
+Secure the frosted screen to the front of the fish tank using the gorilla tape.
 Position the light on the other side of the tank and aim them so them point towards the screen.
 You might want to move any plants to create a good composition for the shadows.